About

 * Ansys acquired Tedaka Technologies, a supplier of transmission and networking products and services to the telecommunications industry, bringing the former back into the ICT fold.

-* Pinnacle Technology purchased PrecisionICT and Modrac, the former being an engineering company focused on the design, manufacture and assembly of electronic enclosures and server racking under the Modrac and Envirorac brands.
+* Pinnacle Technology purchased PrecisionICT and Modrac, the former being an engineering company focused on the design, and assembly of electronic enclosures and server racking under the Modrac and Envirorac brands.

 * Altron has offered to purchase the entire share capital of Altech that it doesn't already own, 38%, for about R10.4 billion.